MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/deduplicate-dpm-storage.md

         This command also modifies the following volume level dedup settings:

-        -   Set **UsageType** to **HyperV**: This results in dedup processing open files, which is required because the VHDX files used for backup storage by DPM remain open with DPM running in its virtual machine.
+        -   Set **UsageType** to **HyperV**: This results in dedup processing open files, which are required because the VHDX files used for backup storage by DPM remain open with DPM running in its virtual machine.

         -   Disable PartialFileOptimization: This causes dedup to optimize all sections of an open file rather scan for changed sections with a minimum age.